-Section 5.4: Rejection of Application.
+Section 7.4 Rejection of Application

 - Applicant refuses to sign a release of information form or refuses to submit the required information or fingerprints for any of the checks required. - Applicant is found to have been convicted of, or charges pending for a felony or misdemeanor involving a sex offense, child abuse or neglect of related acts that would pose risks to children or the CASA program's credibility.
-If any of these charges apply to a volunteer's family member, the volunteer is also rejected. - Any other offense that could hurt the credibility of the CASA organization will be considered on a case-by-case basis. - Felony convictions involving a motor vehicle in the last ten (10) years or misdemeanor DWI offense in the last ten (10) years. - CASA volunteers cannot serve as CPS mediators or CPS court-appointed attorneys.
+If any of these charges apply to a volunteer's family member, the volunteer is also rejected. - Any other offense that could hurt the credibility of the CASA organization will be considered on a case-by-case basis. - Felony convictions involving a motor vehicle in the last ten (10) years or misdemeanor DWI offense in the last ten (10) years. - CASA volunteers cannot serve as CPS mediators or CPS court-appointed attorneys or any contractual relationship with Texas Department of Family and Protective Services.

-Section 6: TRAINING AND DEVELOPMENT
+SECTION 8 TRAINING AND DEVELOPMENT

-The purpose of training is to increase the knowledge, skills and abilities of volunteers so that they can fulfill the roles and responsibilities of a CASA volunteer.
+The purpose of training is to increase the knowledge, skills, and abilities of volunteers so that they can fulfill the roles and responsibilities of a CASA volunteer.
 This training provides information about the backgrounds and needs of the children the program serves.

-Section 6.1: Pre-service Training Agreement.
+Section 8.1 Pre-service Training Agreement